carlmylo/rpcs3guidetesting/instruments/xbox/xb1pad.md

 ## NOTES:

 * There is no binding file as all controls are default.
-* This controller requires advanced configuration.
+* To play Guitar/Bass/Keys on a Controller (Padtar), you will need Rock Band 3 Deluxe so you can pick them.
-* To play Guitar/Bass/Keys on a Controller (Padtar), you will need Rock Band 3 Deluxe so you can pick guitar parts.
+	- Additionally you can configure the layout within Rock Band 3 Deluxe's Advanced settings in-game.

 ## Pad Information